 Within the broad research spectrum of the Max Planck Society for the Advancement of Science, the Max Planck Institute for Innovation and Competition is committed to fundamental legal and economic research on processes of innovation and competition and their regulation.
 Its research focuses on the incentives, determinants and implications of innovation.
 With an outstanding international team of scholars and excellent scientific and administrative infrastructure including our renowned library, it hosts academics from all over the world and actively promote young researchers.
 It informs and guides legal and economic discourse on an impartial basis.
 As an independent research institution, it provides evidence-based research results to academia, policymakers and the private sector, as well as the general public.

 The Max Planck Society for the Advancement of Science is Germany's most successful research organization.
-Since its establishment in 1948, no fewer than 18 Nobel laureates have emerged from the ranks of its scientists, putting it on a par with the best and most prestigious research institutions worldwide.
+Since its establishment in 1948, 30 Nobel laureates have emerged from the ranks of its scientists, putting it on a par with the best and most prestigious research institutions worldwide.

 The Max Planck Institute for Innovation and Competition is one of currently 86 research institutes of the Max Planck Society for the Advancement of Science conducting basic research in the service of the general public in the natural sciences, life sciences, social sciences, and the humanities.
 It is one of 11 institutes devoted to legal science.
 The Institute was founded in 1966 as the Max Planck Institute for Foreign and International Patent, Copyright and Competition Law.
 In 2013, after the establishment of a new economics department, its name was changed to Max Planck Institute for Innovation and Competition.